rails/rails/guides/source/working_with_javascript_in_rails.md

 This guide covers the built-in Ajax/JavaScript functionality of Rails (and more); it will enable you to create rich and dynamic Ajax applications with ease!

-We will cover the following topics:
+After reading this guide, you will know:

 * Quick introduction to Ajax.
 * Unobtrusive JavaScript.